HarshGupta-2002/Techplement/week1-tasks/README.md

      ```bash
      npm install
      ```
-   - (Optional) Set up environment variables for the frontend:
+   - (Optional) Set up environment variables for the client:
-     - If the frontend requires any environment variables, create a `.env` file in the `frontend` directory and add them accordingly.
+     - If the frontend requires any environment variables, create a `.env` file in the `client` directory and add them accordingly.

 ## Author